Guam: Sports

 Guam's most popular sport is American football, followed by basketball and baseball respectively.
-Soccer and other sports are also somewhat popular.
+Soccer, jiu-jitsu, and rugby are also somewhat popular.
 Guam hosted the Pacific Games in 1975 and 1999.
 At the 2007 Games, Guam finished 7th of 22 countries in the medal count, and 14th at the 2011 Games.

-Guam men's national basketball team and the women's team are traditional powerhouses in the Oceania region, behind the Australia men's national basketball team and the New Zealand national basketball team.
+Guam men's national basketball team and the women's team are traditionally strong competitors in the Oceania region, behind the Australia men's national basketball team and the New Zealand national basketball team.
 As of 2019, the men's team is the reigning champion of the Pacific Games Basketball Tournament.
 Guam is home to various basketball organizations, including the Guam Basketball Association.

 The Guam national football team was founded in 1975 and joined FIFA in 1996.
 It was once considered one of FIFA's weakest teams, and experienced their first victory over a FIFA-registered side in 2009.
-Guam hosted qualifying games on the island for the first time in 2015 and, in 2018, clinched their first FIFA World Cup Qualifying win.
+Guam hosted qualifying games on the island for the first time in 2015 and, in 2018, gained their first FIFA World Cup-qualifying win.
 The Guam national rugby union team played its first match in 2005 and has never qualified for a Rugby World Cup.

+As an aspect of cultural revival, sling competitions are also being organized on Guam.
+As a national pastime of cultural import, the ovoid shape on Guamanian flag is that of a sling stone.